smallDazza/T1A3_Terminal_Application/README.md

 ![number 3](./docs/Feature%20Three%20image.png)

+Should our data not be able to calculate the travelling distance, a warning will apologise for this.

 #### Save a Delivery Receipt:
 Selecting number 3 will start the feature of saving a delivery receipt based off a users job delivery ticket number.
  - The user will be asked to enter their ticket number.